 - Bond with Your Buddies – Working together in the great outdoors is an excellent way for group members to bond.
 Adopting groups often follow their clean-ups with barbecues, picnics or potlucks.

 - Expand Your Knowledge – Learn to tell your tansy ragwort from your leafy spurge.
-Regional Weed Committees throughout the province provide invasive weeds training, and there’s a helpful website too.
+Regional Invasive Plant Committees throughout the province provide invasive weeds training, and there’s a helpful website too.

 - Involve Youth – Young volunteers, 12 years and up, can adopt a highway.
 The only restriction is an adult, 19 years or older, must supervise.